Skip to main content

 The category of physical abuse involves any recent act or failure to act by a perpetrator that causes bodily injury to a child.
 Bodily injury is defined in the CPSL as “impairment of physical condition or substantial pain” (23 Pa.C.S. § 6303).

-Mandatory and permissive reporters need to be alert for physical injuries that are unexplained or inconsistent with a parent’s or other caretaker’s explanation and/or the developmental state of the child.
+Mandatory and permissive reporters must be alert for physical injuries that are unexplained or inconsistent with the parent or other caretaker’s explanation or the developmental state of the child.
+However, it is important to remember that indicators of maltreatment or abuse may not always be of a physical nature or visible to view.

 Bruising

-Some bruises indicate likely child abuse.
+Bruising is the most common indicator of physical child abuse, and attention to bruises can be an important factor in identifying children who are at risk of physical abuse.
 It is important to know both normal and suspicious bruising patterns when assessing children’s injuries.
 Normal bruising usually occurs in the front of the body over bony areas such as the forehead, knees, shins, and elbows.

 This pattern signals the blow of a hand to the face of a child.
 (Source: Research Foundation of SUNY, 2011.)